Former Solar editor Kelvin Mackenzie is to depart the paper after making controversial feedback in a column about Everton footballer Ross Barkley.

-The BBC’s media editor mentioned Mr Murdoch and the corporate hoped that by exhibiting they have been prepared to sack long-standing stars they are going to ship a sign to media regulator Ofcom that they’re match and correct to personal Sky outright.
+The BBC’s media editor stated Mr Murdoch and the corporate hoped that by exhibiting they had been prepared to sack long-standing stars they’ll ship a sign to media regulator Ofcom that they’re match and correct to personal Sky outright.

-Mr MacKenzie was editor of The Solar when it printed a front-page article blaming followers for the 1989 Hillsborough catastrophe by which 96 individuals died.
+Mr MacKenzie was editor of The Solar when it revealed a front-page article blaming followers for the 1989 Hillsborough catastrophe by which 96 folks died.

-Mr Mackenzie has subsequently mentioned that he was “fully duped” and that he was a sufferer of a “black” operation to smear the followers and shield the police.
+Mr Mackenzie has subsequently stated that he was “fully duped” and that he was a sufferer of a “black” operation to smear the followers and defend the police.